 In 2013 she co-authored The King’s Grave: The Search for Richard III with military historian Michael Jones which tells Philippa’s remarkable story in search of the king and his fifteenth-century life and death.

 Founder of the Richard III Society’s Scottish Branch, and made its honorary President in 2015, she is a regular contributor to the Ricardian Bulletin magazine and was awarded the Society’s Robert Hamblin Award in 2012 for finding the mortal remains of Richard III.

 In 2014, she co-authored Finding Richard III: The Official Account, the book that details the research behind the Looking For Richard Project that got Philippa to the northern end of the Social Services car park in Leicester in search of the king’s grave, writing four of its key chapters.

-On Saturday 22 August 2015, at the 530th anniversary of the Battle of Bosworth, Philippa read the poem ‘Richard’ by the Poet Laureate, Carol Ann Duffy.
-Leicester Cathedral who commissioned the poem had dedicated it to her on the evening of the king’s re-interment.
+On Saturday 22 August 2015, at the 530th anniversary of the Battle of Bosworth, Philippa read the poem ‘Richard’ by the Poet Laureate, Dame Carol Ann Duffy.
+Leicester Cathedral, who commissioned the poem, had dedicated it to her on the evening of the king’s re-interment.

 On October 9 2015, Philippa was awarded Member of the Most Excellent Order of the British Empire (MBE) by HM The Queen at Buckingham Palace in recognition of her services to ‘the Exhumation and Identification of Richard III’.
 Philippa’s statement from the day of the investiture is recorded below.

 Philippa is now helping others with their searches whilst also undertaking a new research project on King Richard (please see link below and News Page for further information on The Missing Princes Project).

 She hopes to bring the historical Richard III to life on the screen.

 The discovery and reburial of King Richard III was watched by an estimated global audience of 366 million.1